Central Park Mall in fall in NYC.

 This annual festival involves repurposed shipping containers being turned into photography exhibitions and outdoor installations.

-Speaking of photos, Brooklyn Bridge Park is one of the best Brooklyn Bridge photo spots in NYC.
+Speaking of photos, Brooklyn Bridge Park is one of the best Brooklyn Bridge photo spots in NYC, so bring your camera!

 While there are many great Thanksgiving getaways from NYC, there is also a lot to do in the city.